z5267282/mve/README.md

 The editing can either be done with `ffmpeg` or `MoviePy` .
 + This is controlled by the value of `USE_MOVIEPY` .

+Testing in `mve-tests` is done on Mac.
++ In testing mode files are not opened in `src/viewer.py` .
++ Testing mode is toggled via `TESTING` .

 It should be imported with the following statement:

 ```py